Saxony-Anhalt: Development

 Saxony-Anhalt was part of the communist German Democratic Republic.
 After the breakdown of communism and the German reunification in 1990, the collapse of non-competitive former GDR industries temporarily caused severe economic problems.
 In 2000, Saxony-Anhalt had the highest unemployment rate of all German states, at 20.2%.

 However, the process of economic transformation towards a modern market economy seems to be completed.
 Massive investments in modern infrastructure have taken place since 1990, and the remaining and newly created businesses are highly competitive.
 For example, the industry has doubled its share of international revenue from 13 percent in 1995 to 26 percent in 2008.
 Meanwhile, the unemployment rate has fallen considerably.
 By 2010 the GDP of Saxony-Anhalt was almost two and a half times higher than it was in 1991.

 Even though part of this recovery was brought on by the positive performance of the German economy, Saxony-Anhalt not only followed the national trend, but clearly outperformed other German states.
 For example, it outperformed three German states in terms of unemployment (10.8%, as of September 2011): the German capital and city-state of Berlin (12.7%), the city-state Free Hanseatic City of Bremen (11.3%) and Mecklenburg-Western Pomerania (11%).

 The unemployment began to fall under 10% in 2016, and stood at 7.1% in October 2018.
+It has since risen to 8.3% in 2026, 2 percentage points above the national average.